thedittmer/rss-reader/README.md

 To use the Google Sheets export feature:

 1. Create a new Google Cloud Project
-2. Enable the Google Sheets API
+2. Enable the Google Sheets API and Google Drive API
 3. Create credentials (Service Account)
 4. Download the credentials and save as `credentials.json` in your `.rss-reader` directory
-5. Share your Google Spreadsheet with the service account email
+5. Create a folder in Google Drive where exported spreadsheets will be stored
-6. Copy the Spreadsheet ID from the URL (the long string between /d/ and /edit)
+6. Share the folder with the service account email as a Content Manager
-7. When you first use the export feature, you'll be prompted to enter the Spreadsheet ID
+7. When you export your recommendations, a new spreadsheet will be created in this folder

 The exported data includes:
 - Article Title